vtn160230/COVID-19/README.md

 # COVID-19
 Analyzing a data set of COVID-19 from the years of 2020-2021!
-Mainly analyzing the countries of the United States and Vietnam because those are the two that pertain to me most as a Vietnamese American.
+Mainly analyzing the countries of the United States and Vietnam because those are the two that pertain to me the most as a Vietnamese American.

 The dataset is from January 21, 2020 - April 30th, 2021